Chapter 1: This Venerable One is Dead

 “Third Year of Cock.”

 People had cursed behind closed doors, “This is ridiculous!
-You might as well call it ‘age of cock’ to complete the circle!
+You might as well go ahead and call it ‘Age of Cock’ to complete the circle!
 This way, next time you see a man, you won’t need to ask him how old he is; just ask him how old his cock is!
-Hundred-year-old masters can just be called, Hundred-year cock!”
+Hundred-year-old masters can just be called, ‘hundred-year cock’!”

-The cultivation world didn’t need any emperor or king.
+The cultivation world needed no emperor or king.

 Especially not a tyrant like him.